Merit Scholarships & Awards

 Special Scholarship Opportunities

 There are several scholarship opportunities that have additional criteria or require an application.
-In some cases, students will be invited to compete for special awards such as Rector or Bonner.
+In some cases, students will be invited to compete for special awards such as Rector.
 Students interested in music as a major or instrumentalists interested in private lessons and performing with a major ensemble may audition for a Music Performance Award.

 Conditions for Renewal